Thank you for your interest in The Work Exemption Program.

 I did not have an opportunity secured at the time of the application deadline.
 Why is the deadline so early?
 Am I still eligible to apply?

 Deadlines for the Work Exemption Program are set after carefully considering a date that will allow the greatest number of students an opportunity to take advantage of the program.
-The WEP committee aims to notify students of a decision on their application with enough time for them to accept an employment offer or have time to consider their employment plans if they are not selected for the program.
+The WEP committee aims to notify students of a decision on their application with enough time for them to consider their employment plans if they are not selected for the program.